What are altars and how do you build them?

 Need more support?

-From planners to guidebooks and affirmation decks, we have everything you need to navigate the year’s astrology.
+From planners to ritual candles and affirmation decks, we have everything you need to navigate the year’s astrology.

 Start shopping